NataliaIsaiko/NataliaIsaiko/README.md

 - 👋 Hi, I’m @NataliaIsaiko
-- 👀 I’m interested in QA, travel
+- 👀 I’m interested in QA
 - 🌱 I’m currently learning QA Automation on Selenium C#
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...